gcalderone/Gnuplot.jl/docs/src/recipes.md

 There are two kinds of recipes:

 - *explicit* recipe: a function which is explicitly invoked by the user.
 It can have any name and accept any number of arguments and keywords.
-It is typically used when the visualization of a data type requires some extra information, beside data itself (e.g. to plot data from a `DataFrame` object, see [Explicit recipe (example)](@ref));
+It is typically used when the visualization of a data type requires some extra information, beside data itself (e.g. to plot data from a `DataFrame` object, see [Simple explicit recipe](@ref));

 - *implicit* recipe: a function which is automatically called by **Gnuplot.jl**.
 It must extend the [`recipe()`](@ref) function, and accept exactly one mandatory argument.
 It is typically used when the visualization is completely determined by the data type itself (e.g. the visualization of a `Matrix{ColorTypes.RGB}` object as an image, see [Image recipes](@ref));